Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Results

 \subsection{Testing the adaptive source algorithm}

-We shall examine the adaptive source term estimation algorithm, specified in section \ref{ADR sectioin}, in six cases differing by the initial arrangement of the first two pre-deployed detectors and the source location.
-The concentration map generated by operating the Lagrangian stochastic model for source located at $(5000,5000)$, is shown in Figure \ref{fig:cases_fig}.
+We shall examine the adaptive source term estimation algorithm, specified in section \ref{ADR_sectioin}, in six cases differing by the initial arrangement of the first two pre-deployed detectors and the source parameters.
+The concentration map generated by operating the Lagrangian stochastic model for source located at $(5000,5000)$, is shown in Figure \ref{fig:fig_2}.
 A different color is used to designate the pair of detectors of the first four cases.
 In the first case (black points) the first two detectors are pre-deployed along the same line parallel to the wind direction.
 In the second case (yellow points) the detector aligned the same line perpendicular to the external line.
 In cases 3 (green) and 4 (cyan) the symmetry was removed.
-In the last two cases, which are not displayed in the Figure, the detectors locations' are the same as the fourth case, but the source is located at $(4000,5200)$ and $(4200,4800)$ correspondingly.
+The fifth case is similar to the forth case but the source location has been shifted to (4000,5200).
+In the sixth case the setup is identical to the third case, but the emission rate is 2 kg/min.

 In all cases the input concentration for the source estimation process was taken as the value of the map at the detector’s positions.
-Full analysis cases 1 and 4 can be seen in Figures \ref{fig:Case 1} and \ref{fig:Case 4} and shall now be described.
+Full analysis cases 1 and 4 can be seen in Figures \ref{fig:fig_3_Case_1} and \ref{fig:fig_4_Case_2} and shall now be described.